CommunitySolidServer/tutorials/getting-started.md

 ### Accessing a protected resource
 In the authentication client, fill in the address of your running CSS instance (`http://localhost:3000/`) in the `Identity Provider` field and press `Log In`.
-This redirects you to your CSS instance that asks for your email and password combination.
+This redirects you to your CSS instance that asks for your email and password combination and asks you to authorize the client.
 After logging in there you are redirected back to the authentication client which shows that you will be identified with your WebID.

-You can now enter `http://localhost:3000/profile/` in the `Resource` field on the page and press fetch to access the resource that was previously restricted.
+You can now enter `http://localhost:3000/my-pod/profile/` in the `Resource` field on the page and press fetch to access the resource that was previously restricted.

 ### Authentication summary